net-synergy/pubmedparser/README.md

 Requires `zlib`.

-Clone the repository and in the directory.
+Clone the repository and cd into the directory.
 Then use [poetry](https://python-poetry.org/docs) to install the dependencies.

 ``` bash
 poetry install